rtibi/MCW-Azure-Stack/Whiteboard design session/WDS student guide - Azure Stack.md

 Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

-##  Wrap-up

-Time frame: 15 minutes

-Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references
 |    |            |
 |----------|:-------------:|